 Canada’s concession came reluctantly and was made under some duress; The EU had previously warned it would not ratify the Comprehensive Economic and Trade Agreement (CETA) if Canada did not allow Bulgarians and Romanians visa-free access.
 Applying the eTA framework, which effectively means visa-free travel yet allows Canada to retain some measure of restrictiveness, may be considered a compromise.

 The European Parliament earlier this year voted to end visa-free travel to Europe for Americans over the US’ failure to grant visa-free travel to citizens of EU member states Bulgaria, Croatia, Cyprus, Poland and Romania.
-The parliamentary vote was considered by many a negotiating tactic, and the European Commission has yet to implement the change.Make sure to follow Investment Migration Insider on your social media of choice:
+The parliamentary vote was considered by many a negotiating tactic, and the European Commission has yet to implement the change.Follow Investment Migration Insider on your platform of choice: